WGHQ: Removal of towers

 On June 28, 2016, Pamal Broadcasting removed two of three towers at the WGHQ transmitter site due to the poor physical condition of the towers.
 The station power was reduced to 1,000 watts daytime, 38 watts nighttime non-directional from the remaining tower.
-In January 2017 Pamal Broadcasting acquired an FM translator at 92.5 FM to simulcast WGHQ's programming.
+In January 2017, Pamal Broadcasting acquired an FM translator at 92.5 FM to simulcast WGHQ's programming.
 WGHQ continued its syndicated "Real Country" format.

 On March 15, 2021, in a move to better use the AM frequencies and their FM translators, Pamal relaunched WGHQ on its own with a soft oldies and standards format.
 It was rebranded as "Magic 92.5" playing "Great Songs and Magic Memories" from pop vocalists of the 1950s through the 1980s.
-Meanwhile, sister stations WBNR and WLNA began simulcasting 92.9 WBPM's classic hits format in areas south of Kingston.
+Meanwhile, sister stations WBNR and WLNA began simulcasting WBPM's classic hits format in areas south of Kingston.

 The Beacon

-On October 14, 2024, WGHQ changed formats from soft oldies to conservative talk, branded as "The Beacon".
-It continues to be simulcast with WBNR Beacon and WLNA Peekskill.
+On October 14, 2024, WGHQ changed formats from soft oldies to conservative talk, branded as "The Beacon"; it resumed simulcasting with WBNR and WLNA.

 Syndicated hosts on "The Beacon" include Brian Kilmeade, Dan Bongino and Bill O'Reilly.
 A local three-hour morning show airs on weekdays, Hudson Valley Focus with Tom Sipos.